Complex Generalized Integral Means Spectrum of Drifted Whole-Plane SLE and LLE: Introduction

 More than two decades ago, Oded Schramm \cite{OS} introduced his celebrated theory of random growth processes SLE$_\kappa$.
 As an example, in the so-called chordal case in the half-plane $\mathbb H$, it consists of the one-parameter family of Loewner processes driven on the real line $\partial \mathbb H$ by $\sqrt{\kappa}B_t$, where $\kappa$ is a nonnegative number and $B_t$ is standard one-dimensional Brownian motion.
 This is the unique family of random processes satisfying a certain Markov property with continuous driving function, that is symmetric with respect to the imaginary axis.
 This theory may be generalized along two directions: \begin{enumerate} \item One can drop symmetry with respect to the imaginary axis: one then considers SLE$_\kappa$ with a \emph{drift} term, e.g., the chordal Loewner process driven by a random function of the form

 where $B_t$ is as before standard one-dimensional Brownian motion and $a\in \R$. \item One can drop the continuity assumption while keeping symmetry: the process so obtained is Loewner evolution driven by a L\'evy process, called LLE (for L\'evy-Loewner evolution). \end{enumerate} Notice that the first class of continuous drifted processes coincides with the whole class of LLE processes with continuous trajectories.
 For $\kappa=0$, the Loewner process generated by $\lambda(t)=at$ becomes deterministic.
-Several such deterministic chordal Loewner processes were investigated in \cite{zbMATH02085869,zbMATH02199893,lind2005,lind2010}.
+Several deterministic chordal Loewner processes, driven by Lip-$1/2$ functions, were investigated in \cite{zbMATH02085869,zbMATH02199893,lind2005,lind2010}.

 In this paper, we shall consider both extended classes in the \emph{whole-plane} case.
-In order to understand the multifractal spectra of these processes, such as their integral means spectra (\emph{ims}), and in the spirit of references \cite{DNNZ,DHLZ,LY4,LY1,LY2,LY3}, we shall first investigate the cases for which the expected complex moments,
+In order to understand the multifractal spectra of these processes, such as their integral means spectra (\emph{ims}), and in the spirit of references \cite{DNNZ,DHLZ,ho:tel-01581324,LY4,LY1,LY2,LY3}, we shall first investigate the cases for which the expected complex moments,

 may be computed explicitly, to become part of \emph{integrable probability}.
 Here $f$ stands for the time $0$ whole-plane map from $\mathbb D$ to the slit plane in the corresponding Loewner process.
 Note that \emph{complex} values of $(p,q)$ are considered here in the case of whole-plane SLE with drift.
 In agreement with the citation by P. Painlev\'e above, the suggested passage by the complex plane will help us discover the precise form of the associated integral means spectrum in the case of SLE$_\kappa$ with drift, via its complex and generalized versions \cite{DHLZ}.

-We shall make use of the so-called {\it Liouville quantum gravity}, in the spirit of \cite{Duplantier00,PhysRevLett.89.264101,MR2112128,DMS14}.
-For the generalized spectrum of LLE processes, we shall concentrate on $(p=2,q\in \mathbb R)$ cases.
-Precise definitions are given in the next sections.
+In Section 2, we shall make use of the so-called {\it Liouville quantum gravity} and {\it Coulomb gas} techniques, in the spirit of \cite{Duplantier00,PhysRevLett.89.264101,MR2112128,DMS14}, to (non-rigorously) derive the full complex generalized integral means spectrum $\beta_1(p,q;\kappa,a)$ of whole-plane SLE$_\kappa$ with drift $a$ and for $(p,q)\in \mathbb C^2$.
+Section 3 covers SLE integrable cases, which are rigorously solved on a two-dimensional sub-manifold of $\mathbb C^2$ which generalizes the integrable parabolae of \cite{DHLZ} and \cite{ho:tel-01581324}, and successfully compared with the previous claims.
+For the generalized spectrum of LLE processes studied in Section 4, we shall concentrate on $(p=2,q\in \mathbb R)$ integrable cases, which can be solved analytically by closing some recursions between Fourier modes, in the spirit of \cite{LY3}.

+The remainder of the present introductory Section 1 is devoted to providing precise definitions, and as a warm-up, to computing the complex generalized spectrum of the logarithmic spiral, in the first $(p,q)\in \mathbb C^2$, $\kappa=0,a\neq 0$ non-trivial case.